6 Tips for Following Business Etiquette in Mexico

 1. Starting and finishing work later in the day

-In Mexico, it is not uncommon for businesses to start their daily operations around 9-9:30am, which could be regarded as late for some in the Western world.
+In Mexico, it is not uncommon for businesses to start their daily operations around 9-9:30am, which could be regarded as late for some people.
+However, businesses in Mexico usually will remain open until 7pm or later, with long lunch breaks factored into the daily operations.

 Due to these later morning starts, it’s important to avoid calling your Mexican client earlier than 8:30am.
 If it’s urgent, general business etiquette in Mexico dictates that email communication is best in the early hours.
+It is important to avoid scheduling a business appointment on Mondays or Fridays, if you are looking to conduct business with that company.
+These days are strictly off-limits to arrange business meetings in Mexico.

 Be sensitive to different time schedules.
 Organizing meetings when your local business partners and clients most expect them shows a willingness to acknowledge business etiquette in Mexico, and work within familiar parameters.
 You’ll likely receive a greater response from your prospective partners and clients as a result.